How hard is JUST WALK?

 What is the walk like?

 Stunning!
 We have chosen this area for its outstanding natural beauty and spectacular views.
-The walk is along footpaths, tracks and lanes avoiding the worst of the mud and nettles and is somewhat undulating.
-Power stations will be positioned at regular intervals along the route, allowing access to toilet facilities, refreshments, marshals and medical support.
+The walk is along footpaths, tracks and lanes avoiding the worst of the mud and nettles and is somewhat undulating with some big hills on some routes.
+The start and finish point at Goodwood Racecourse is on a hill so the final stretch is uphill.
+Power stations will be positioned at regular intervals along the routes, allowing access to toilet facilities, marshals, medical support and, importantly, lots of big smiles and encouragement from the Just Walk team!

 How do I get to the start and where do I leave my car?